Semiclassical dynamics of horizons in spherically symmetric collapse

 \section{Abstract}

-We study a semiclassical description of the spherically symmetric gravitational collapse with a massless scalar field.
-An effective scenario provided by \emph{holonomy} corrections from loop quantum gravity is applied to the homogeneous interior spacetime.
-The classical singularity that arises at the final stage of our collapsing system, is resolved and replaced by a bounce.
-Our main purpose is to investigate the evolution of trapped surfaces during the semiclassical collapse.
-We find that there exists a small threshold mass for the collapsing cloud in order for horizons to form.
-By employing suitable matching conditions at the boundary shell, quantum gravity effects are carried out to the exterior region, leading to an effective Vaidya geometry.
-In addition, the effective mass loss emerging in this model predicts an outward energy flux from the collapse interior.
+In this work, we consider a semiclassical description of the spherically symmetric gravitational collapse with a massless scalar field.
+In particular, we employ an effective scenario provided by \emph{holonomy} corrections from loop quantum gravity, to the homogeneous interior spacetime.
+The singularity that would arise at the final stage of the corresponding classical collapse, is resolved in this context and is replaced by a bounce.
+Our main purpose is to investigate the evolution of trapped surfaces during this semiclassical collapse.
+Within this setting, we obtain a threshold radius for the collapsing shells in order to have horizons formation.
+In addition, we study the final state of the collapse by employing a suitable matching at the boundary shell from which quantum gravity effects are carried to the exterior geometry.